Burned out charger/converters, fried laptops, and air conditioners on fire, oh my!

 First off, and we can’t stress this enough, buy an Electrical Management System (EMS) based surge protector.
-It plugs in between the shore power’s electrical box and your RV’s electrical line and watches the incoming voltage and the amperage you are using.
+It plugs in between the shore power’s electrical box and your RV’s electrical line.
+One plugged in, it watches the incoming voltage and the amperage you are using.

-A EMS will cut shore power if there’s a distribution problem, such as if you try to draw too many amps or the voltage gets too low.
+A EMS will cut shore power if there’s a distribution problem.
+One example where this happens is if you try to draw too many amps.
+Another is if the voltage gets too low.
 It also cuts the power if the voltage spikes or is too high, much like a standard surge protector does in case of lightning strike.

 Unlike a standard surge protector, it’s outside your RV, so instead of just protecting your devices, it protects all of your RV’s wiring and electrical systems.

 Progressive Industries makes the most popular EMS boxes.
 We use their 30 amp model in my RV, the EMS-PT30C.
 You can order one direct from the company, but they tend to take a few weeks for delivery.
 Buying from one of our links to Amazon will save you some delivery time as well as some extra cash.

 The price is steep, but if you pack a smoke detector to detect a fire then it is just as important to pack an EMS to prevent one.